Wigan rail crash: Circumstances

-In Victorian times annual holidays to Scotland were popular amongst the affluent, inspired by Queen Victoria's visits to Balmoral Castle.
-The 'Tourist Special' which left London Euston at 20:00 on 2 August 1873 drawn by two locomotives consisted of 25 vehicles by the time it left Crewe including many private family coaches.
+In Victorian times, many members of the affluent class, inspired by Queen Victoria's visits to Balmoral Castle, would take annual holidays to Scotland.
+The 'Tourist Special' that left London Euston at 20:00 on 2 August 1873 drawn by two locomotives consisted of 25 vehicles by the time it left Crewe including many private family coaches.
 Many of the passengers were aristocrats travelling north for the opening of the grouse season.

 As the long train ran through Wigan North Western station the driver glanced back and saw sparks flying to the rear of the train.
 After drawing to a stand he walked back to find an appalling sight at the south end of the down platform.
 The first 15 carriages of the fast-moving train had passed safely through the station, but two wheels of the 16th coach had derailed at a set of facing points.
 Two of the passengers of the 16th coach were Lady Florence Leveson-Gower and her companion Miss Braggs.
-Next came a luggage van which had derailed completely, demolished a lineside shunter's cabin and lost its side in the process.
+Next came a luggage van that had derailed completely, demolished a lineside shunter's cabin and lost its side in the process.
 The couplings held on both these two vehicles and they travelled the length of the platform and were rerailed by a crossing at the north end.
 However the following carriages had all derailed on the points and broken away from the train.
 They lay shattered at the start of the platform and on the passing loop behind it, leaving 13 dead and 30 injured.
 Only the last coach and rear brake-van were undamaged.
 The front portion of the train continued to Scotland 90 minutes later.